antibiotics11/simboard/README.md

 # simboard

-A simple web board developed purely with <a href="https://github.com/zephir-lang/zephir">Zephir</a>, <br />
-showcasing a minimal example of C.R.U.D functionality.
+A simple web board developed purely with <a href="https://github.com/zephir-lang/zephir">Zephir</a>, showcasing a minimal example of C.R.U.D functionality.

 ## Project Structure